PINCHED NERVES MAY BE CAUSING YOUR PAIN

 What Are Peripheral Nerves?

-So, what do you suppose would happen if one of these nerves where to be pinched?
-Yes, just like a garden hose, the flow of fluid is slowed or completely blocked.
+So, what do you suppose happens when one of these nerves are pinched?
+Just like a garden hose, the flow is slowed or completely blocked.
 Nutrients can no longer nourish the membrane.
 You can take a good guess at what happens then – the membrane becomes unhealthy and loses ability to transmit electrical charges.
 If severely pinched for extended time, the nerve eventually dies.
 When enough of these fibers stop working, symptoms begin to surface.

 Symptoms of a Pinched Nerve